Vxrpenter/AIMania/README.md

 - [Anubis](https://github.com/TecharoHQ/anubis).
 Sadly, using this will likely unlist all protected pages from web searches, too.
 But the landing page could be excluded, for example.
+- Blocking crawlers using [robots.txt](https://github.com/Vxrpenter/AIMania/blob/main/templates/robots.txt).
+It's important to understand that AI companies are not forced to follow this file, they might, but could also ignore it.
+Most big companies will respect it but you never know.

 # Clear AI Guidelines